avito-tech/Calcifer/README.md

 **⚠️ The project is in alpha ⚠️**

-- Use remote cache only if you have a Continuous Integration process that upload the cache to storage, otherwise there is no point in the remote cache.
+- It makes sense to use remote cache when you have a Continuous Integration process that uploads the build artifacts to your storage.
+You can probably also upload from the developer machines, but CI is a recommended way of setting up the remote cache.
-- The version of Xcode should be the same for developers and for CI.
+- The version of Xcode affects framework checksum.
 - Your project file and Podfile should be indexed by git.
 - Initial build will take more time to finish because the remote cache is empty.
 Subsequent builds will then benefit from using remotely cached build artifacts.